 How does phishing work?

-Phishing is a notoriously common type of cybercrime in which the target is contacted by someone posing as a trustworthy person or organisation and are asked to provide sensitive information such as passwords, personal identifiers, banking and credit card details.
+Phishing is a notoriously common type of cybercrime in which the target is contacted by someone posing as a trustworthy person or organization and asked to provide sensitive information such as passwords, personal identifiers, banking, and credit card details.
 This information is used by criminals to access important accounts and often results in huge financial losses and a damaged reputation.

 Phishing is a real danger for businesses